arcus-azure/arcus.templates/README.md

 > dotnet new --install Arcus.Templates.WebApi
 ```

-When installed, the template can be created with shortname: arcus-webapi:
+When installed, the template can be created with shortname: `arcus-webapi`:
 ```shell
 > dotnet new arcus-webapi --name Arcus.Demo.WebAPI
 ```